vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 closely followed by the dog (canis) at its foot.

-These and other traditions especially those of Ribhus and Vrishakapi strengthen the hypothesis of the tradi- tional year-beginning on the Phalguni full moon.
+These and other traditions especially those of Ribhus and Vrishakapi strengthen the hypothesis of the tradi###tional year-beginning on the Phalguni full moon.
 With the Phalguni full moon at the winter solstice, the Vernal equinox was in Mrigashiras ; so with the Chitra full moon at the solstice, the Vernal equinox would be in